DataStar Quick Start: Creating a Task using Natural Language

 Our goal in this quick start is to create a task using Leapfrog that will use this data (from the rawshipments table in the Project Sandbox) to create a list of unique customers, where the destination stores function as the customers.
 Ultimately, this list of customers will be used to populate the Customers input table of a Cosmic Frog model.
 A few things to consider when formulating the prompt are:

 • Leapfrog will not know what data to use to generate the customer list from unless we tell it, so we need to indicate in our prompt that the rawshipments table is to be used for this task.
+We can use the @ character to bring up a list of tables present in the project sandbox.

 • We may need to tell Leapfrog which column to use to create customers from, as there is no customer name (or similar) column in this data.
 We want it to use the Destination Store column to create the customers from.
+Again, we can use the @ character: after selecting a table from the list of tables in the sandbox, we can also access a list of column names present in the selected table.

 • Each Destination Store has multiple records in this file, since it is transactional data over a period of time (June 1, 2024 – July 31, 2025) where stores placed and received multiple orders and each was also served by multiple DCs.
 Therefore, if we want the customer list to include location information, which is contained in the destination latitude and destination longitude columns, we need to think about if we want Leapfrog to do anything with these columns as there is a chance these are not all exactly the same for all records with the same Destination Store.
 We will tell Leapfrog to take the average of the destination latitude and destination longitude to come up with the coordinates of each unique customer.